vpenando/vpenando.github.io/articles/en/pattern_matching.md

 }
 ```

 Pattern matching is a simple and powerful way to test a sequence of tokens.
-It becomes easy to compute the sum of a list, the depth of a tree, or any complex computation by coupling pattern matching and recursion.
 It's similar to the `switch` structure:
 ```ml
 let testMyVariable variable =
   match variable with